CtrlK

 Suggestions

-Include a brief validation/testing section showing how to verify retry behavior works correctly (e.g., using tenacity's statistics or mocking failures in tests)
+Add a brief testing/validation section showing how to verify retry behavior works correctly (e.g., using tenacity's retry statistics or a simple test with mock failures).

 DimensionReasoningScore